kalessil/phpinspectionsea/docs/DEVELOPERS.md

   - Project Settings -> Project
     ![Project Settings](images/project-settings.png)

+    If `No SDK` is initially selected, use button `New...` to add one.
+System installed SDK can be selected by choosing option `SDK` or `IntelliJ Platform Plugin SDK`, the latest is the more straightforward.
+If you choose `SDK` you may be asked to configure the internal SDK to use, locate you JDK installed in your system then.

+    If no output directory is selected in `Project Compiler Output` you can configure it to point to `out` in the root of the project, it will be ignore by git also.

   - Project Settings -> libraries (Screenshot; Idea lib, PS jar, PS PHP/CSS plugin folders)

+    If there is no library, create one named the way you want, name is important only to reference it later on.

     ![Project libs](images/libraries.png)

+    Paths to be included in the library must be:
+    - `[IntelliJ Root install directory]/lib`
+    - `[IntelliJ Root install directory]/plugins/CSS/lib`
+    - `[PhpStorm Root install directory]/plugins/php/lib`
+    - `[PhpStorm Root install directory]/lib/phpstorm.jar`

-    If you use JetBrains toolbox to install IDEs, be sure to use directories where the IDE installation is.
+    If you use JetBrains toolbox to install IDEs, be sure to use directories where the IDE installation really is.
     Don't use the suggested directory containing `app` path since it does not contain all needed dependencies.

   - Project Settings -> Modules

     ![Module Settings](images/module-settings.png)

+    In first step of the install the file `PhpInspectionsEA.iml.dist` was renamed.
+This created the module settings needed in here.
+Be sure to have similar setup.
+If needed, just select folders and mark them as one of the categories displayed in *Mark as* section: `Sources`, `Test`, etc..

     ![Module Dependencies](images/module-settings-deps.png)

+    As the module dependencies, select the library created in previous steps, and change the scope to `Provided`.

   - Platform Settings -> SDKs
     ![Platform SDKs](images/sdks.png)

+    For the Platform SDK, just select the SDK created in earlier steps, when configuring `Project` section.

 ## Configuring and running test